percona/pmm-doc/source/manage/server-admin-gui.rst

 Submit your **public key** in the *SSH Key* field and click the *Apply SSH Key* button.

-AlertManager integration
+Prometheus Alertmanager integration
 ================================================================================

-Alertmanager manages alerts from Prometheus, deduplicating, grouping, and routing them to the appropriate receiver or display component.
+Prometheus Alertmanager manages alerts from Prometheus, deduplicating, grouping, and routing them to the appropriate receiver or display component.